 About Rebif® (interferon beta-1a)

-Rebif is the only self-injected relapsing MS therapy proven to meet all 3 key treatment goals in relapsing MS
+Rebif is the only self-injected relapsing MS therapy proven to meet 3 key treatment goals in relapsing MS

 Slowing disability progression